symple84/docker-tutorials/Introduction-Docker-lab.md

 ### **Evaluation Criteria**
 - Proper execution of all commands and tasks.
-- Successful creation and display of a custom web page.
+- Successful creation and display of the custom web page.
 - Correctly tagged and pushed image to Docker Hub.
 - Clarity and completeness of screenshots and documentation.

-This assignment combines basic Docker operations with hands-on practice to reinforce key concepts.
+Let me know if you need further assistance or clarifications!